HeRCLab/herc-file-formats/doc/tnx_format.md

 implementations **should not** rely on this naming scheme to derive any information about the structure of the graph.

-Inputs to the graph are defined by the `input` operation type, such nodes should have an empty `inputs` list.
+Inputs to the graph are defined by the `input` operation type.
+Such nodes should have an empty `inputs` list.

 Outputs of the graph are defined by the `output `operation type.
 Such nodes